harryprayiv/AutoDraft_PS/README.md

-A working template for a Purs-nix Purescript Halogen app using Vite for bundling and serving.
+A working Purs-nix Purescript Halogen app using Vite for bundling and serving.

 To get this up and running using nix, I like to load it in direnv but you could use